 • The downtown’s most conspicuous landmark is the 191-metre Calgary Tower.
 Its observation deck and revolving restaurant offer a panoramic view of the city.

 • The Glenbow Museum showcases local history, focusing on western and aboriginal culture.
 It also features major touring art and cultural exhibitions.

 • A legacy of the 1988 Winter Olympic Games, Olympic Plaza hosts festivals and concerts throughout the year.
 This outdoor square features a pool and fountain in summer and ice-skating in winter.

-• The hub of the downtown Cultural District is the EPCOR Centre for the Performing Arts, a large arts facility housing many arts and cultural companies including Theatre Calgary.
+• The hub of the downtown Cultural District is the Arts Commons, a large arts facility housing many arts and cultural companies including Theatre Calgary.

 • Plus-15 walkways link several shopping centres in the downtown’s sleek and stylish central shopping zone.
 As well, Fashion Central features boutiques, international fashion retailers and designer studios.

 • Minutes from the city core, Prince’s Island Park on the Bow River is a green urban oasis complete with cycling and walking paths and playgrounds.
 It is the site of several major summer festivals.